conan-io/docs/reference/commands/install.rst

 Generators and deployers
 ------------------------

-The ``-g`` argument allows to define in command line the different built-in generators to be used:
+The ``-g`` argument allows to define in the command line the different built-in generators to be used:

 .. code-block:: bash